slacker/kohana-email/README.markdown

 *  an array of recipients in either above format, keyed by type e.g. array('to' => 'test@example.com', 'cc' => array('test2@example.com', 'Jane Doe'), 'bcc' => 'another@example.com')

 $from can be either a string email or array of email and name as above

+$attachments can be either an array of pathnames or an array of arrays of name and content

 More complex email (multipart, attachments, batch mailing etc.) must be done using the native Swift_Mailer classes.
 The Swift Mailer autoloader is included by connect() so you can use and class in the Swift library without worrying about including files.